Walter Arnold Baker: Service in the Reagan administration and legislative interim

 On June 15, 1981, Baker resigned his seat in the state senate to accept President Ronald Reagan's appointment as assistant general counsel for International Affairs in the Department of Defense.
 He held that position until 1983, and upon leaving the position, was presented the Department of Defense Outstanding Public Service Award.

 On his return to Kentucky, Baker co-chaired Reagan's re-election campaign in Kentucky's 2nd congressional district.
-He was mentioned as a possible running mate for Jim Bunning in Bunning's 1983 gubernatorial campaign, but reportedly declined the offer.
-Instead, he challenged incumbent state senator Joe Lane Travis, who had won a special election to finish Baker's senate term, in the 1984 Republican primary election.
+He was mentioned as a possible running mate for Jim Bunning in his 1983 gubernatorial campaign, but reportedly declined the offer.
+Instead, he challenged incumbent state senator Joe Lane Travis, who had won a special election to finish Baker's senate term, in the 1983 Republican primary election.
 During the campaign, Baker attacked Travis because he was not a lifelong Republican, while Travis countered that Baker had abandoned his constituents to take a position in the federal government.
 Baker lost the primary by 24 votes.

 In August 1985, Baker was named to the Prichard Committee for Academic Excellence, and he was elected as the group's secretary in 1987.
 Baker was chosen secretary of the newly formed Kentucky Advocates for Higher Education in October 1985.
 He also considered running for lieutenant governor in 1987 on a ticket with Larry Forgy.
 After Forgy decided not to make the race for governor, Baker began to consider his own gubernatorial bid, but ultimately, he decided there was not enough time to mount a credible campaign and declined to run for any office in 1987.